Physical Education and School Sport

-At Newbold Church School, we continue to use Rawmarsh Community School's excellent scheme of work which form the basis for our entire PE Curriculum.
+At Newbold Church School, we continue to use the excellent Qualitas scheme of work (see below) which forms the basis for our entire PE Curriculum.
 This high quality curriculum is in line with the 2014 National Curriculum and is something which has proven success with our children.
 The PE subject lead identifies and selects various sports and activities for each year group to focus on, changing half termly, which ensures all children receive a 'broad and balanced curriculum' by the end of Year 6 and have all their needs met.

 The 2014 National Curriculum highlights the importance of developing Physical Literacy at Key Stage 1 focusing on agility, balance and coordination.
 These three aspects are taught through many different activities such as various games, Gymnastics, Dance, Athletics and other outdoor and adventurous activities.
-The Rawmarsh Community School scheme offers high quality learning experiences and effective transition between each Key Stage and year group.
+The Qualitas scheme offers high quality learning experiences and effective transition between each Key Stage and year group.
 The knowledge and skills we want our children to know are built on year by year with progression clearly mapped out.

 Our School's Objectives and Aims:

 - 2 hours of PE timetabled into each week for every child

 - Areas covered: Various games, Gymnastics, Dance, Athletics as well as other outdoor and adventurous activities such as Orienteering.
 (Kwik Cricket, Hockey, Athletics, Netball and Dance are amongst some to be covered this first half term)

 - Intra-school competitions e.g. Competitive Sports Day and Euros Penalty Shootouts

 - All children to benefit from brand new equipment for the 2022/23 school year

 - Lunchtime sporting activities with specialist coaches from Chesterfield Football Club daily

 - All staff to receive valuable CPD working closely with experts from Chesterfield Football Club and Qualitas to help staff deliver new sports and activities

 Teaching and Learning